There are a couple of well-known ways to baste English paper piecing templates.

 Cons: Not so portable as it requires ironing.
 And you may need to buy those mini iron if you don’t have one yet.
 Need electrical port unless your iron works on battery.

-Wel,l this one wouldn’t be so paper-y would it?
+Well, this one wouldn’t be so paper-y would it?
 Shall we still call it English paper piecing then?
 It is similar to the idea of the EPP technique, so we’ll keep it here as another option.

 This technique uses a fusible fleece as the templates as opposed to papers.
-These fusible has to be cut into the shape of the EPP pieces required and basted to the fabric using the fusible glue on the fleece.
+These fusible have to be cut into the shape of the EPP pieces required and basted to the fabric using the fusible glue on the fleece.
 The fusible sides are activated to stick once heated using the iron.

-So, basically you will have to fold the fabric edges and iron them to stick to the fusible fleece.
+Basically, you will have to fold the fabric edges and iron them to stick to the fusible fleece.

 Cons: Cost.
 Need to cut out fleece shapes.
 Need ironing.
 Not so portable.
+Fleece can be a little too soft to create sharp edges.

 Which method do you use?
 Not listed here?